Why your nonprofit’s website needs a chatbot

 • Your website.
 As we’ve discussed, add a chatbot to your lonely lower-righthand corner to respond to frequently asked questions and collect visitor information.

 • Facebook Messenger.
-Set up a custom chatbot to welcome visitors, provide them with automated responses, and direct them to the appropriate page on your website.
+Set up a custom chatbot on your social media platforms to welcome visitors, provide them with automated responses, and direct them to the appropriate page on your website.

 • Slack.
 Create bots for your workspace to monitor channel activity, post automated messages, and make messages interactive with buttons.